NISH1001/playx/README.md

 > **Note**: These dependencies in linux can be installed in other variants.
 > For *arch linux*, you can use **pacman** package manager accordingly.
+> Numpy is used for Markov-Chain based playlist.

 ------------